PulseMedica/FemtoLauncher/README.md

 [ ] Units tests.
 [ ] Test edge case scenarios and see if am properly sending the right console messages.
 [ ] Probably want to move things out of app.tsx.
 The launcher is just 1 page, but probably need to start splitting up the main file so its not huge.

+# Known Issues
+[ ] Close software takes too long - should probably show a "loading" or something.
+And bring the output container to the bottom so user can see, OR clear it.